DrCoolzic/ESPHomeCompDev/Part3-setup-hard-env/README.md

 | 4                       | GND      | GND      | 21                     |
 | 5                       | ESP_RXD  | RX       | 36                     |
 | 6                       | ESP_IO0  | IO_0     | 27                     |
+[^1]: This is a guideline only, as it varies according to the kit used.

 ### Connecting the JTAG interface